trintriniiiii/GDSC_WebD/README.md

   The app uses the Notification API to send reminders.
   **Note:** Notifications work only while the site is open.

-## Project Structure

-Habit Tracker/ ├── index.html # Main HTML file ├── style.css # CSS styling and animations ├── script.js # JavaScript for functionality, streak tracking, filtering, and notifications ├── content/ │ ├── icon.png # Favicon and header icon (if used) │ ├── streak.png # Fire image used in the streak display and notifications │ ├── motivation.png # Motivational illustration when the streak is zero │ └── EmptyIllustration.svg # Illustration shown when there are no habits └── README.md # This file

 ## Getting Started

 ### Prerequisites